Escape room: Reception

 The South China Morning Post described escape rooms as a hit among "highly stressed students and overworked young professionals."
 Sometimes players damage equipment or decorations inside the game area.

 The use of Hong Kong room escapes as distractions from the city's living conditions has been commented on by local journalists.

 Evolution

 Early games consisted mainly of puzzles that were solved with paper and pencil.
 Some versions are digital or printable only.
 As escape rooms became more sophisticated, physical locks were introduced that could be opened by finding combinations, hidden keys, and codes using objects found in the rooms.
 These ideas have evolved to include automation technology, immersive decoration, and more elaborate storylines to make puzzles more interactive, and to create an experience that is more theatrical and atmospheric.

-Some escape rooms have begun to incorporate virtual reality elements.
+Some escape rooms have begun to incorporate elements such as virtual reality, live actors, and branching paths that change the experience based on the players' decisions.